stiles/dodgers/README.md

 ## GitHub Actions workflow

-The repository utilizes GitHub Actions to automate the execution of the script on a daily basis, ensuring the dataset remains up-to-date throughout the baseball season.
+The repository utilizes GitHub Actions to automate the execution of the script each day, ensuring the datasets remains up-to-date throughout the baseball season.
 The workflow includes the following steps:

 1. **Set up Python environment**: Prepares the runtime environment with the necessary Python version and dependencies.
 2. **Checkout repository**: Clones the repository's content to the GitHub Actions runner.